 Amazon Kindle Direct Publishing, or Amazon KDP for those of us in the biz, is the one that comes immediately to mind.
 After all, Amazon is well-known, they’re everywhere, and best of all, they make it really easy for novice authors.

 However, don’t forget that there are other options (yes, free to use).
-I’m also going to talk about Smashwords, Kobo, and Google Play in subsequent posts.
+I’m also going to talk about Draft 2 Digital, Smashwords, and Google Play in subsequent posts.
 These also all let you get your stuff out there, and take a very small percentage of your book price for it – no upfront costs.

 Disclaimer – I publish with Amazon KDP, among others.